Nexmo/nexmo-developer/_documentation/en/messages/concepts/custom-objects.md

 }
 ```

-Where the custom object, `$CUSTOM_OBJECT` can be anything from within the [Messenger Message Object](https://developers.facebook.com/docs/messenger-platform/send-messages/templates/).
+Where the custom object, `$CUSTOM_OBJECT`, can be anything from within the [Messenger Message Object](https://developers.facebook.com/docs/messenger-platform/send-messages/templates/).

 ## See more examples